AhmedHosniFahmi/Security_notes/Penetration_Testing/PE/Windows/Enumeration.md

 # Active TCP and UDP connections
 C:\> netstat -ano
 # You can see the PID in the output
-# List running processes to map the PID to an executable
+# List running processes to map the PID to an executable (get-process -Id 3324)
 # Instead, you can use -b to resolve the executable name if you are admin
 ```